ACEsuit/mace-foundations/README.md

-# MACE-MP models
+# MACE-FOUNDATION models

-This repository contains the MACE-MP pre-trained foundation models for materials chemistry, parameterised for 89 chemical elements.
+This repository contains the MACE pre-trained foundation models for materials chemistry, parameterised for 89 chemical elements.

 To use the models please install the [MACE code](https://github.com/ACEsuit/mace).